scholtzm/vapor/docs/API.md

 ### apI.getSteam() ⇒ <code>Steam</code>
 Returns Steam object.

-This is useful for all the ESomething enums.
+This is especially useful for all the ESomething enums.

 **Kind**: instance method of <code>[API](#API)</code>
 **Returns**: <code>Steam</code> - Steam.